Covering your Business for Loss of Income

 As is with other insurance coverages, business interruption insurance has limitations and exceptions.
 For example, if you have business interruption coverage as a part of a commercial property policy, the coverage will only cover events that are depicted in the core coverage.
 So if your core coverage doesn’t cover fire damage, you can’t receive business interruption insurance if your business catches on fire.

 At Snellings Walters, we believe every business is unique, and that giving you access to the person creating your solution will help get you the policies your business needs.
-You can get in touch with us here, or call us at 770-637-1726.
+You can get in touch with us here.